 If people don’t use a product, they don’t get value from it.
 We’re dedicated to continually improving the utility of Life QI platform and optimising the end-user experience.
 Life QI is used in a variety of ways, ranging from staff running local improvement projects, to improvement coaches and advisors facilitating large scale change, and organisational leaders reporting on improvement activity and success.
 Life QI is a platform for all.

 To help improve our users experience we regularly encourage and gather feedback from our users around the world, which shapes the development and future direction of Life QI, making it a better platform for all.

 Improvement run the way you want it

-Design the types of improvement work (project, programmes, daily improvement, etc.) you want, structured how you want, containing the improvement tools you want.
+As a result, Life QI is adapting to allow enhanced flexibility to cater for variations in methods, workflows and governance.
+The objective being that you will design the types of improvement work (project, programmes, daily improvement, etc.) you want, structured how you want, containing the improvement tools you want.

-These upgrades to workflows will provide a whole new level of customisation, allowing customers to configure Life QI to make it work for their way of doing improvement.
 Customer feedback tells us this is important no matter the size of the organisation or its improvement maturity – all customers are looking for technology to mould to the organisation’s way of working, not the other way around.

 But those adaptations alone simply aren’t enough.
 Leaders still need to meet high standards for reliability, security, flexibility and staff engagement.
 Our goal is to help healthcare organisations of all sizes fulfil these requirements for their improvement work so they can collaborate during periods of business as usual and exceptional times like today.